Brazil court says delivery app Loggi has to formalize work relationships

-SAO PAULO (Reuters) - A Brazilian court ordered delivery app Loggi to formalize its work relationships with all the motorbike drivers working for it in the country, according to a decision released on Friday.
+SAO PAULO, Dec 6 (Reuters) - A Brazilian court ordered delivery app Loggi to formalize its work relationships with all the motorbike drivers working for it in the country, according to a decision released on Friday.

 Around 15,000 motorbike drivers work for the app in Brazil.
 The court has also ordered Loggi to pay 30 million reais in compensation.

-Loggi reached a market value of $1 billion in June after raising $150 million in an investment round that included SoftBank Group Corp (9984.T), Microsoft Corp (MSFT.O), GGV, Fifth Wall and Velt Partners.
+Loggi reached a market value of $1 billion in June after raising $150 million in an investment round that included SoftBank Group Corp, Microsoft Corp, GGV, Fifth Wall and Velt Partners.

 Formal work relationships in Brazil mean higher costs for companies, since they are obliged to make contributions in the name of employees to some government-managed funds and toward the public pension system.